Digital advertisers continue to suffer massive losses every year — about 97% of marketing budgets go to waste because only 3% of ad clicks convert.

 Instablocks and Global Blocks allow marketers to scale their post-click landing pages efficiently, helping them maximize conversions by always creating personalized post-click landing pages.

 How to optimize post-click landing pages

 Optimization transforms an un-engaging post-click landing page into a persuasive page where the combination of elements provide visitors with the information they need to click the CTA button.
 This next section focuses on optimization techniques to create more engaging, relevant post-click landing pages.
 We won’t be focusing on best practices; instead, we’ll give data-backed techniques that guarantee a lift in conversions.
 First, let us begin with a quick definition.

 Optimization is the process of improving a campaign or part of it (web page, advertisement, post-click landing page) to the point that it’s as near-perfect as it can be.
 Optimization starts with continuous testing and data collection, and ends with making improvements to campaigns based on those results.

-Post-click optimization is the process of improving the components of your post-click experience i.e. the post-click landing page, thank you page, and thank you email to the point that all of them are as near perfect as they can be.
+Post-click optimization is the process of improving the components of your post-click landing page i.e. the post-click landing page, thank you page, and thank you email to the point that all of them are as near perfect as they can be.